angarsky/diveintopython/learn/data_science/pandas.md

 print(df_list)
 ```

-### Note on Converting Lists to `pandas` DataFrame

-When converting lists to a `pandas` DataFrame, specifying column names is optional.
+> Note: When converting lists to a `pandas` DataFrame, specifying column names is optional.
 However, doing so improves readability and ease of data handling.

-### Additional Features of `pandas` df
+### Additional Features of `pandas` DataFrame

 Pandas DataFrames come equipped with a vast array of methods and properties, making data manipulation and analysis not only possible but also highly efficient.
 Here are a few notable features: